crew-sherlock/Experiment1/README.md

 - The template will contain executable [flows](https://microsoft.github.io/promptflow/concepts/concept-flows.html), [tools](https://microsoft.github.io/promptflow/concepts/concept-tools.html), [skills](https://learn.microsoft.com/en-us/azure/search/cognitive-search-predefined-skills), and configuration.
 - The template will contain documentation artefacts:
   - **Contribution Guides** *(CONTRIBUTING.md)* - To support the contribution of code, documentation, and other artefacts to the **template**.
-  - **Getting Started Guides** - To support the project team get up and running with their *AIGA Instance*.
+  - **Getting Started Guides** - To support the project team get up and running with their *AIGA Project*.
   - **Project Documentation** - To support the project lifecycle, along with artefacts to expedite ARB approval and infrastructure requests.
 - The template will include [workspace settings](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings) for VSCode, support for [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers), and [pipelines](https://learn.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines) for CI/CD.

 The template structure is defined in [ADR-002](./adrs/002-code-repository-structure.md).

-### Starter
+### AIGA Starter

-A tool, or collection of processes, that will capture key project information and orchestrate the creation of an *AIGA Instance*, based on an *AIGA Template*.
+A tool, or collection of processes, that will capture key project information and orchestrate the creation of an *AIGA Project*, based on an *AIGA Template*.

-### AIGA Instance
+### AIGA Project

 A project-specific instance created by the *AIGA Starter*.
-An *AIGA Instance* is scoped to a project, and has a one-to-one relationship with a *CIID*.
-It encapsulates any necessary infrastructure and a project-owned repository.
+An *AIGA Project* is scoped to a project and has a one-to-one relationship with a *CIID*.
+It encapsulates a project-owned repository, along with the necessary code, automation, and documentation to support the project.
+Once created the *AIGA Project* will be owned by the product team.

-#### AIGA Infrastructure
+#### Environments

 One, or more, deployed environments containing the infrastructure required to support the application - as described in the *AIGA Reference Architecture*.

-#### Instance Repository
+#### Project Repository

 A clone of the *AIGA Template* repository, with project-specific configuration, code, and documentation.
 This repository will be owned by the project team.